Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: The composite NHQC scheme

-Below we discuss how to use the composite two-loop NHQC to construct the TLNHQC Scheme \cite{ZhuZhennan_2019,XuGuoFu_2017}.
+Below we will introduce how to use the composite NHQC (C-NHQC) scheme \cite{ZhuZhennan_2019,XuGuoFu_2017} to construct the holonomic gates.
 Based on the composite pulse technology, the conventional NHQC scheme in Eq.~\eqref{Eq:Con_NHQC_Sche} can be extend to the composite holonomic gate form.
 The evolution operation has the relation: $\left[U\left(\theta,\phi,\gamma_{g}/N\right)\right]^{N}=U\left(\theta,\phi,\gamma_{g}\right)$, $N$ is the number of composite pulse.
 Here we just consider the case of $N=2$.
-The control parameters of the composite two-loop NHQC scheme are given by
+The control parameters of composite NHQC scheme are given by

-For this case, the total gate-time will be $2T$ and the total pulse area is $2\pi$.
 The final evolution has the same form as shown in Eq.~\eqref{Eq:UU}.
-When the holonomic gates suffer from the influence of $X$ error, the operation in the dressed basis $\{|b\rangle, |d\rangle\}$ can be expressed as
+When the holonomic gates suffer from the influence of control error $\epsilon$, the operation in the dressed basis $\{|b\rangle, |d\rangle\}$ can be expressed as